fralau/mkdocs-macros-plugin/webdoc/docs/tips.md

     ```
     {{ doc_env() | pprint }}
     ```

+This gives the whole range of information available within a page.

 !!!
 Warning
     It is probably **not** a good idea to expose the `env` object to web pages,